 Cost 1: Falls

 Sarcopenia reduces balance, strength, and stability.
-Statistics: One in 3 people over age 65 falls at least once a year.
-Among those with sarcopenia - one in 2.
+Statistics: One in 4 people over age 65 falls at least once a year.
+For those with sarcopenia, the risk is even higher.

 Cost 2: Fractures

 A hip fracture in a 75-year-old is not just an accident - it's a turning point.
-The mortality rate within one year after a hip fracture is 20-25%.
-The rate of returning to full independent function: only 30%.
+The mortality rate within one year after a hip fracture is about 20-30%.
+And less than half of those affected return to their previous function: only about 40-60% manage to regain the mobility level they had before the fracture.

 Cost 3: Loss of Independence

-Weak muscle means inability to climb stairs, get up from a chair, or carry groceries.
-People who have lost 50% of their muscle mass require daily assistance.
-Cost of nursing services: 8,000-15,000 NIS per month.
+Weak muscles mean an inability to climb stairs, get up from a chair, or carry groceries.
+People who have lost 50% of their muscle mass need daily assistance.
+Cost of nursing care: 8,000-15,000 NIS per month.

 Muscles produce myokines - proteins that affect the immune system.
 Weak muscle = weak immunity = more infections, more hospitalizations.